Age: 4 years

 Beautiful Isla has had quite a journey.
 Found as a stray, picked up by a Good Samaritan, adopted from a shelter and then finally making her way into FBRN's care.
 After several months in foster care, we’re happy to report that Isla is ready to continue her journey to her forever home!

-Isla has mobility problems but she doesn’t let that get her down!
+Isla has slight mobility problems but she doesn’t let that get her down!
 She is a happy girl who just wants to have a few toys to play with and a loving person to sit next to on the couch when she’s done with playtime.
-Isla’s back legs work about 80% of the time.
-She can’t always control her bowels and bladder so she often wears the most stylish doggie diapers.
-Perhaps there is a special seamstress out there looking for a perfect doggie model?
+Isla’s back legs work about 90% of the time.
+She can’t always control her bowel and bladder so she often wears the most stylish doggie diapers.
+Perhaps there is a special seamstress out there looking for a perfect doggie model.

-Isla has allergies to cats, human epithelia (skin cells), cotton, fire ants, honey bees, yellow jackets, and storage mites.
+Isla has allergies to cats, human epithelia and storage mites.
 This means no kitties in her forever home and no sleeping in the human bed.
 It is also important that Isla remain on a raw diet to keep her allergies under control so that she can maintain her beautiful, silky coat.

 Isla enjoys short walks and she likes to run as best as she can in the back yard.
 She sleeps in her crate at night without a diaper.
 During the day she wears her diaper and since she is not destructive she can be left out of her crate.
 Her absolute favorite activity is snuggling with her people on the couch and she seems to enjoy all toys that are presented to her!

 We think Isla would really thrive with a family who made sure consistent physical therapy was a priority.
-This would ensure that Isla continued to improve with her mobility and bladder/bowel function.
+She is currently undergoing bi-weekly acupuncture, and is starting water-therapy.
+Her muscle tone has greatly improved in her back leg.
+Potential adopters should be willing to continue these therapies with her.
 Isla would enjoy living with a single person, a couple, or a family with older children.
 She would do great with other dogs, but would need slow introductions to the resident pack.
 We prefer that Isla’s forever home be familiar with Frenchie’s and also with special needs dogs.
-Be sure to tell us about your experience in your application.

 Isla would thrive in a home with a fenced yard.
 She loves to run in the grassy fenced area at her foster home and this helps her gain strength in her back legs.
 We’d love to see Isla easily walking and running and possibly even living a life without doggie diapers one day!